gabrieleaccarino/gabrieleaccarino-portfolio/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Artificial Intelligence
+- Machine Learning
+- Deep Learning
-- Computational Linguistics
+- Climate Science
-- Information Retrieval
+- Biostatistics

 # Education to show in About widget
 education: